JussMor/blog/Blog/Data Engineering.md

 **Data engineering** is the discipline that collects, processes, and organizes this data to make it **useful and accessible**.
 Data engineers build the pipelines that move information from multiple sources to storage systems, making it ready for analysis, machine learning, and decision-making.

-## About Me

-I'm **Juss**, a programmer and data enthusiast.
-I used to work remotely as a software engineer for U.S. companies, but I shifted my focus to community projects.
-I believe data is more than numbers: it's a tool for positive impact.

 ## History and Origins